 Give Employees Purpose

 Sometimes, your employees might feel clueless or unsure about their objectives and goals.
-Or if the work they do serves any of the goals of their life.
-Once the doubt sets in, employees are bound to feel unmotivated and dispirited.
+Or if the work they do serves any of the purposes of their life.
+Once the doubt sets in, employees are bound to feel unmotivated and discouraged.

-Vlad Moldavskiy of Mabbly, LLC says “I am able to motivate my employees by giving them a purpose.”
+Vlad Moldavskiy of Mabbly, LLC says “I can motivate my employees by giving them a purpose.”
 He says this helps employees understand the company’s vision better.
-This in turn helps them understand their own purpose and how they fit into the culture.
+This in turn helps them understand their own purpose and how they fit into the culture